Table of Contents

 3. It’s an integral part of scaling your business.
 (CS)

-This happens to growing businesses when they discover that their order fulfilment solution can’t scale with their business.
-To successfully expand your brand into new sales channels, demographics, and even countries, you will need to have a way to manage more inventory, fulfil more orders, and ship out more packages without sacrificing quality or causing delays.
+To successfully expand your brand into new sales channels and geographies, you will need a way to manage more inventory, fulfil more orders, and ship out more packages without sacrificing quality or causing delays.

 For example, when dog treat brand NutriPaw launched their brand, they fulfilled orders themselves.
 A year later, the brand had grown so much that self-fulfilment became completely unsustainable.